 - 1. Handling of Microscopes: Calibration of Microscopes. - 2.
-Sterilization techniques: Autoclaving (Moistened-heat), Oven sterilization (dry-heat), Filtration, - 3.
-UV irradiation and Chemical. - 4.
-Preparation of media: For Bacteria and Fungi. - 5.
-Isolation and cultivation of pure cultures: Serial dilution, Pour plate method, Spread plate method and streak plate method. - 6.
-Methods for the estimation of Growth (Growth rate and generation time in bacteria). - 7.
-Staining techniques for bacteria and yeast: Gram Staining and Spore staining for bacteria; Methylene blue staining for Yeast.Antibiotic sensitivity test. - 8.
+Sterilization techniques: Autoclaving (Moistened-heat), Oven sterilization (dry-heat), Filtration, UV irradiation and Chemical. - 3.
+Preparation of media: For Bacteria and Fungi. - 4.
+Isolation and cultivation of pure cultures: Serial dilution, Pour plate method, Spread plate method and streak platemethod. - 5.
+Methods for the estimation of Growth (Growth rate and generation time in bacteria). - 6.
+Staining techniques for bacteria and yeast: Gram Staining and Spore staining for bacteria; Methylene blue staining for Yeast. - 7.
+Antibiotic sensitivity test. - 8.
 Starch hydrolysis assay for the identification amylase-producing microorganisms. - 9.
 Gelatin hydrolysis assay for the identification protease-producing microorganisms. - 10.
 Preparation of wine from Grapes. - 11.
 Production of Alcohol from molasses and its estimation by specific gravity method.

-- 12. Production of Citric acid and its estimation by Marrier and Boulet method. - 13.
+12. Production of Citric acid and its estimation by Marrier and Boulet method. - 13.
 Production of Lactic acid and its estimation by Barker and Summerson method. - 14.
 Induction of mutation in bacteria using physical and chemical mutagens. - 15.
+Isolation of nucleic acids (DNA and RNA) from bacteria and yeast.

-Water analysis for bacteria and determination of BOD and COD of water. - 16.
-Observation of Rizobium from root nodules of ground nut plant. - 17.
+- 16. Water analysis for bacteria and determination of BOD and COD of water. - 17.
+Observation of Rizobium from root nodules of groundnut plant. - 18.
 Isolation of phages from sewage and quantification by plaque assay.